Bengals Safety Geno Stone Reacts to Pay Cut Request, Points to Trey Hendrickson As Big Reason for Accepting It

 The pay cut Stone agreed to amount to a savings of $1.5 for the Bengals, which hardly seems like a move that will push them closer to a deal with Hendrickson.

-Stone said the Bengals did tell him they were requesting a pay cut in relation to Hendrickson, but he said it’s easy to infer.
+Stone said the Bengals didn't tell him they were requesting a pay cut in relation to Hendrickson, but he said it’s easy to infer.

 “If you're taking a pay cut, they're trying to fill spaces for a reason,” Stone said.
 “I don't know what they're doing.
 They didn't tell me.
 I didn't ask.”